-One of the most important issues one has to overcome when dealing with real world data is the inevitable presence of noise.
-The computation of the autocorrelation function over binary vectors eliminates a large number of non-periodic aces due to their multiplication with zeroes, and hence leaving the periodic aces to contribute to the resulting value.
-Otherwise, using autocorrelation over the original signal, would cause all the non-periodic instances to contribute into a totally unreliable score estimate.
-Consequently, such a value could be an acceptable estimate of the frequency count of a period.
+The computation of the autocorrelation function over binary vectors eliminates a large number of non-periodic aces due to their multiplication with zeroes, and hence leaving the periodic aces basically to contribute to the resulting value.
+Consequently, this value could be an acceptable estimate of the frequency count of a period.
 Note that the value of the estimate can never be smaller than the real one.
-Therefore, all the valid periodicities will be included in the candidate set together with a number of false ones that are the effect of the accumulation of random, nonperiodic occurrences with the periodic ones.
+Therefore, all the valid periodicities will be included in the candidate set together with a number of false ones that are the effect of the accumulation of random, non-periodic occurrences with the periodic ones.

-One major weakness of the circular autocorrelation is that when the length of the series is not an integer multiple of the period, the circularly shifting mechanism results in vectors with a higher occurrence of unexpected values.
-This is usually increased by the randomness of real world data and the presence of noise.
+One major weakness of the circular autocorrelation is that when the length of the series is not an integer multiple of the period, the circularly shifting mechanism results in vectors where noise and unexpected values are present.
+This is usually further enhanced by the randomness of real world data and the presence of noise.
 In our example the length of the series is N=20, which is an integer multiple of the period p=4.
-When the length of the series is 21 (e.g., by adding a zero at the end of the binary vector), this results in the circular autocorrelation given in Figure 2.
+When the length of the series is 21 (e.g., by adding a zero at the end of the binary vector), this results in the circular autocorrelation given in Figure 2a.